Roncal Valley

 The Roncal Valley (Erronkaribar, Valle de Roncal) is a valley and mancomunidad in the very east of Navarre, bordering the autonomous community of Aragon to the East and France to the north.
 It is part of the Merindad of Sangüesa.
-The Ezka River, a tributary of the Aragón, flows from north to south through the center of the valley.
+The Ezka, a tributary of the Aragón, flows from north to south through the center of the valley.

 The Roncalese dialect of Basque was historically spoken within this valley.
 It shares its name with the town and municipality of Roncal.
-While the last speakers of the valley's traditional dialect have passed away, the valley is located in Navarre's mixed language zone and does have a number of Basque speakers.
+While the last speakers of the valley's traditional dialect have died, the valley is located in Navarre's mixed language zone and does have a number of Basque speakers.

 Government

 The valley, as a local entity, is classified as an agrupación de carácter tradicional or "grouping of traditional character" within Navarre.
 It is governed by a junta general or general council, consisting of 21 members, three from each village.